Fred Dugan

-John Frederick Dugan (May 12, 1933 – March 3, 2018) was an American football end.
-He played professionally in the National Football League (NFL) for the San Francisco 49ers, Dallas Cowboys and Washington Redskins.
+John Frederick Dugan (May 12, 1933 – March 3, 2018) was an American professional football end.
+He played in the National Football League (NFL) for the San Francisco 49ers, Dallas Cowboys and Washington Redskins.
 He played college football at the University of Dayton and the University of Alabama.

-Early years
+Early life

 After attending Stamford High School, he first enrolled at the University of Alabama, but left as a sophomore to manage the family restaurant after his father became ill.

 In 1954, he was recruited by the University of Dayton where he played running back and safety in his first two years, before switching to a two-way end.

 As a senior, he led the nation and broke the school's receiving record with 37 receptions for 546 yards in seven games (he also punted 28 times for a 32.2-yard average), earning him All-American honors and an invitation to the East–West Shrine Game.

 Professional career

 San Francisco 49ers

-Dugan was selected by the San Francisco 49ers as a junior in the seventh round (80th overall) of the 1957 NFL Draft, but didn't join the league until 1958.
+Dugan was selected by the San Francisco 49ers as a junior in the seventh round (80th overall) of the 1957 NFL draft, but didn't join the league until 1958.
 Although he saw limited playing time during his first two seasons, he was known for making spectacular catches.

 Dallas Cowboys

-The Dallas Cowboys selected Dugan in the 1960 NFL Expansion Draft, where along with Billy Howton, became the first wide receivers ever to start for the franchise.
+The Dallas Cowboys selected Dugan in the 1960 NFL expansion draft, where along with Billy Howton, became the first wide receivers ever to start for the franchise.
 That year, he was the second leading receiver on the team (behind Jim Doran), while earning a reputation for spectacular catches and producing 29 receptions for 461 yards and a touchdown.

 After asking to be traded to be closer to his ailing father, he was sent to the Washington Redskins in a three-team deal on July 5, 1961.
 The Redskins acquired Dugan, placekicker John Aveni, defensive back Dave Whitsell and offensive end Jerry Daniels.
 The New York Giants obtained offensive ends Joe Walton and Jim Podoley.
-The Cowboys received placekicker Allen Green and a sixth round for the 1962 NFL Draft that the team later used to draft George Andrie.
+The Cowboys received placekicker Allen Green and a sixth round for the 1962 NFL draft that the team later used to draft George Andrie.